alloc/wana/README.md

 - **Prevent unnecessary renders**
 - **20x less SLOC than MobX**

+&nbsp;

-**Why build this?** The goal of this library is to explore the MobX approach of writing React components by designing a new API (along with a custom observable implementation) from the ground up with React in mind from the start.
-And stay lean while doing so!
+**Why build this?** The goal of this library is to explore the MobX approach of writing React components by designing a new API from the ground up with React in mind from the get-go.
+Another goal is to keep a lean core by writing an observability engine from scratch.

 **Who built this?** [Alec Larson](https://twitter.com/alecdotbiz), the co-author of `react-spring` and `immer`.
 You can support his work by [becoming a patron](https://www.patreon.com/aleclarson).

+&nbsp;

 ## API Reference